shaunpez/shaunpezeshki.com/src/blog/post-5.md

 ## 2. Syntax Errors of Communication

 ### Understanding the Problem
-> Communication in social contexts has always been a complex puzzle for me, much like navigating a minefield blindfolded.
-This might stem from a dash of neurodiversity or just my unique perspective.
-However, in professional settings, the rules of engagement seem more defined, providing a semblance of structure to my interactions.
+> Communicating in everyday social situations often feels incredibly complex for me, almost as if I'm trying to navigate through a field of hidden obstacles blindfolded.
+This challenge might be due to my unique way of processing the world, possibly influenced by neurodiversity, or simply my individual perspective.
+On the other hand, the structured environment of professional settings provides clearer guidelines for interaction, making it somewhat easier for me to engage with others.

-**In coding...** the challenges in social communication are akin to syntax errors where a small typo can disrupt the flow, halting the entire operation.
+**In coding...** the challenges in social communication are comparable to syntax errors where a small typo can disrupt the flow, halting the entire operation.

 **In life...** communication mishaps, whether personal or professional, are like syntax errors in coding—small misunderstandings can lead to unexpected outcomes.

 ### Potential Solution

 I've come to realize that socially, it's okay not to resonate with everyone.
 As I've matured, I've learned to carve my own path towards individuals who share my values, while maintaining a healthy distance from those who may not have my best interests at heart.
-This approach, akin to refining code, involves active listening and clear expression, allowing me to bridge gaps and cultivate meaningful connections.
+This approach, like refining code, involves active listening and clear expression, allowing me to bridge gaps and cultivate meaningful connections.

 ## 3. Bug Squashing vs. Procrastination